ballerina-platform/ballerina-lang/bvm/ballerina-runtime/README.md

 ### Calling a Function Pointer

 Developers can call a function through a function pointer which passes through an interop function.
-Runtime exposes the ‘asyncCall’ method in `io.ballerina.runtime.api.values.BFunctionPointer` class.
+Runtime exposes the `asyncCall` method in `io.ballerina.runtime.api.values.BFunctionPointer` class.

 E.g.